Phoenix Subdivision (Union Pacific Railroad): History

-Sunset Limited Bypassing of Phoenix
+Sunset Limited bypassing of Phoenix

 On June 2, 1996, the Sunset Limited was rerouted to a more southerly route between Tucson, and Yuma, Arizona, bypassing Phoenix.
-Union Pacific, which had acquired Southern Pacific earlier in the year, wanted to abandon a decaying portion of its Phoenix–Yuma "West Line", particularly the Roll Industrial Lead, that had previously been used to serve Phoenix due to deteriorating track conditions and very little freight traffic.
-By then the Sunset Limited was almost the only train using the Wellton Branch, and service was slow and bumpy along this worn-out section.
-UP demanded that Amtrak pay for the maintenance, which they would not do.
-Thus by June 1996, the Sunset Limited was bypassing Phoenix, and UP promptly put the 64-mile midsection of the Wellton Cutoff out of service.
+Union Pacific, which had acquired Southern Pacific earlier in the year, wanted to abandon a decaying portion of its Phoenix–Yuma "West Line", particularly the Roll Industrial Lead, that had previously been used to serve Phoenix, due to deteriorating tracks conditions and zero freight traffic.
+By then the Sunset Limited was only train using the Wellton Branch, and service was slow and bumpy along this worn-out section.
+The main freight customer was the United States Department of Energy which used the alignment to transport equipment spent commercial nuclear fuel from the Palo Verde Nuclear Generating Station, but after the 1995 sabotage, this was deemed too insecure, leaving Amtrak the only regular customer.

+UP demanded that Amtrak, as the only customer left using the branch, pay for tracks maintenance, and Amtrak, in an attempt to avoid rerouting, requested assistance from the State of Arizona to provide the necessary funds to repair the most critical sections of the Wellton cutoff, but the State refused to provide the funds Amtrak had requested.

+Thus by June 1996, the Sunset Limited was bypassing Phoenix, and UP promptly put the 64 mi midsection of the Wellton cutoff out of service.
 This made Phoenix one of the nation's largest cities without direct passenger service; although the designated Phoenix-area stop is in Maricopa, a suburban community about 40 mi south of downtown Phoenix.
 Amtrak Thruway service, run by Stagecoach Express, connects the two cities.

-Proposals to Reopen the Wellton Branch
+Proposals to reopen the Wellton Branch

 Since its closure, officials have intermittently considered different options for how to reopen the line and restore Sunset Limited direct passenger service to Phoenix and potentially launch LA intercity service.
 The most recent study was conducted in 2014 by ADOT in an effort to understand the existing condition of the Wellton Branch and to develop improvement scenarios and capital cost estimates for freight and passenger rail service between Arlington and Wellton, a distance of 90.8 mi.
-In that study, it was determined that current freight demand along the Wellton Branch line/ Phoenix Subdivision does not warrant re-opening the Wellton Branch and that Re-opening this corridor solely for passenger service is not cost effective.
+In that study, it was determined that current freight demand along the line does not warrant reopening the Wellton Branch and that reactivating this corridor solely for passenger service is not cost effective.